 Brands are currently permitted to sell CBD products as a food supplement with two conditions: 1) no medical claims can be made; 2) that a daily recommended dose below 200mg of CBD is stated on the product.
 The 200mg MHRA rule has since been superseded by the FSA’s recommendation of max daily dosage of 70mg of CBD.

 That said, the Food Standards Agency (FSA) has recently complicated things further by claiming that CBD is a “novel food”.
 The novel food regulations refer to any new food that has come to market, and serve to restrict their use until safety can be proven.

 The enforcement of CBD regulations in the UK is relatively relaxed.
 Unlike medicinal cannabis, there isn’t a specific regulation governing the CBD industry besides the prohibition against claiming medical benefits, listing the CBD contents and a list of other ingredients.
-As a result, many consumers in the country openly sold mislabeled CBD products.
+As a result, many consumers in the country openly sold mislabelled CBD products.

 The UK hemp and CBD industry are in desperate need of reform and regulation.
 The rules that do exist actively prevent economic growth and are based on an outdated understanding of this useful plant.
 The current system penalizes those enterprising enough to give hemp farming a try and drives thousands of UK businesses to import it from elsewhere.

 UK law is very simple when it comes to the specific compound of CBD: which is 100% legal, period.
 However, when it comes to hemp and THC then things become much more confusing.
 For example, hemp crops are allowed to contain up to 0.2% THC, but CBD oil can not contain more than 1mg THC according to the Misuse of Drugs Act.
 On top of that, food law seems to suggest that 0.05% would be permitted.
 So which is it?
 This has been superseded by the industry widely adopting the 1mg of total controlled substances permitted in a finished product.

 In the wake of Brexit, we hope that these confusing and contradictory laws surrounding hemp will be clarified and simplified.
 Perhaps, in time, we will even see the full legalisation of cannabis… but that’s a topic for another day.